Online Charging System (OCS) Integration

 | Subscription-Id | 443 | Grouped | Subscriber MSISDN or IMSI |

-| Requested-Service-Unit | 437 | Grouped | Requested credit (time or units) |
+| Requested-Service-Unit | 437 | Grouped | Reservation request — CC-Time = requested_units_seconds |

-| Service-Information | 873 | Grouped | IMS-specific call details (calling/called party, timestamps) |
+| Service-Information | 873 | Grouped | IMS-specific call details (calling/called party, Role-Of-Node, timestamps) |

 Example CCR-I: